Code of Ethics & Ethical Codes of Practice

 3. Members recognise the importance of consent and choice in all professional interactions with individuals and groups.
 Members will strive to provide a range of options from which the Client can actively elect that which will serve their own growth.
 At no time shall a Client be required or coerced to participate in any activity, event or exercise.
 Members inform and educate their Clients about consent and choice and actively create learning environments where clients are empowered to exercise those skills.

 4. Members may use physical touch if they deem it appropriate.
 If they do so, they touch consciously and with the attitude to do no harm, with concern for the client's growth; for the safety of both/all parties; and to honour the agreed boundaries established.
-Members agree to obtain both verbal and written consent from Clients before engaging in any form of bodywork.
+Members agree to co-create clear agreements with Clients before engaging in any form of bodywork.
+ASIS recommends the use of written intake forms where consent is given in writing as best practice.

 5. Regarding Sexual Contact and / or Conduct with Clients: